 “Yeah, thanks.
 Thanks for listening, Mr. Shim.
 I’ll figure it out.
 Have a nice holiday.”

 Krysten didn’t finish high-school at Marysville Academy.
 The kids said that her parents shipped her off to stay with an aunt in Gaufh Hill, between Allentown and Bethlehem.
 She had the baby.
 There were pictures of her and the baby, they said, on Instagram.
 She named him Christopher Yeshua Kingsley.
 No one ever figured out who the father was, but there were lots of stories about this.
-People tell stories.
-Some of them even true.
+People tell stories, some of them true.

 Copyright 2018, Robert D. Shepherd.
 All rights reserved.